-This course covers the theory and practices associated with efficient equine reproduction, including mare and stallion care.
-Instruction will include classroom learning and in-class labs.
+This course covers the theory and practices associated with effective equine reproduction, including mare and stallion care and basic principles of genetic selection.
+Instruction will include classroom learning and visits to local horse farms.

 ANS 1930 - Special Topics - Equine Studies (1)